 A small amount of capital may also be available to create new rooms for nuture groups, which support children within the Royal Borough who are vulnerable and show signs of social and emotional difficulties affecting their ability to learn.

-We are required to publish and update a Special Provision Plan (opens a pdf) setting out how the funding will be spent.
+We are required to publish and update a Special Provision Plan (Excel) setting out how the funding will be spent.

 The RBWM SEND Strategy 2017 - 2020 contains a number of commitments around children and young people with SEND.